 Evidencing your staffing structure

 Organisational charts are an excellent resource which can be used to demonstrate clearly how your business is set up, and its lines of responsibility and communication.
-Representing your staffing structure in a visual way, it immediately shows the contracting authority that there are real, named people available to carry out each of the key roles required.
+Representing your staffing structure in a visual way immediately shows the contracting authority that there are real, named people available to carry out each of the key roles required.
 It also helps to establish the size and scope of your workforce, including a breakdown of the number of employees that will be directly involved in servicing the contract.
 Therefore, the benefits of attaching an organisational chart wherever there is capacity to do so should not be underestimated and is a staple of a good bid.

 Organisational charts should demonstrate clear lines of accountability, with details of oversight, and employees with ultimate responsibility for different aspects of the business.
 A clear layout is important for clarity, perhaps with colour coding for different teams, as this will help the assessor to visualise the different levels of authority.
 For example, one of the offshoots within the diagram may include the health and safety manager (HSM) at the top of the hierarchy, with overall authority for health and safety, with the on-site supervisors underneath, reporting directly to them, and finally the operatives.